GoLangsam/kanren/doc.md

 	NewS                = µ.NewS // only used in test programs
 	Unit                = µ.Unit
-	ZERO StreamOfStates = µ.Zero() // used by Equal-relation
+	ZERO StreamOfStates = µ.ZERO // used by Equal-relation

 )
 type Goal = µ.Goal // func(S) StreamOfStates